raganwald-deprecated/homoiconic/2010/04/modal_interface.md

 			.unbind('.drag');
 	};

-The actual navigation sliding is not particularly cromulant, but that isn't really the point of the demo:
+The actual navigation sliding is not particularly cromulent, but that isn't really the point of the demo:

 	var bring_image_from = function (show_direction) {
 		var hide_direction;